6 April 2026

 I have three hosting accounts.
 Why do you need so many?
 You don’t.

-- The last one is a VPS I recently bought to experiment with N8N.
+- The last one is a VPS I recently bought to experiment with n8n.

 Could I simply use ONE VPS?

 Yes, I know, but it was always a bit terrifying.
-I plan to make that move soon, as my reseller hosting is paid through Nov 2027.
+I plan to make that move soon, since my reseller hosting is paid through Nov 2027.
 After I’ve reviewed everything, I’ll redesign the blog again (last time was 2021).

 Because of all that, I also have an Elementor agency account (25 sites) for 199 USD a year.
-It was my main tool for building landing pages and WordPress websites until I had a better way, and I also shared the license with clients and friends.
+It was my main tool for building landing pages and WordPress sites until I had a better way, and I also shared the license with clients and friends.
 Sharing is caring.

-Now on the “coding” part:
+Now on the “coding” part

 I quickly realized the answer was: a lot.